BLUE HORIZON, BOOK 4

 “What do you see?”
 Renny asked as he removed his work gloves.

 Pockets stared into the shadows a moment before looking up at the navigator.
 “Probably nothing,” he said.
-“Maybe just rock and dirt falling into the hole.”
+“Maybe just dirt and rocks falling into the hole.”

 The cheetah gestured toward the original scaffolding they had erected beneath the engine that was now standing free.
 “Should we start taking that apart?” he asked.